StevenAlleman13/Capstone-Project/README.md

 # Capstone-Project
-This is the Github Repository for the 2025/2026 LA Tech Computer Science Capstone Project
+This is the Github Repository for the 2025-2026 LA Tech Computer Science Capstone Project
+By: Austin Hague, Brandon Gros, Reese Haydel, and Steven Alleman